 Abruzzo is fantastically cheap.

 Many locals even produce some of their own food, drastically cutting food costs.
-Expat couple Dan and Karen (who I introduced you to a while ago) are completely self-sufficient on just a couple of acres—complete with pigs, sheep, rabbits, chickens, and crops—and claim to spend only about 700 euros (US$812) per month to support their richly satisfying rural lifestyle.
+Expat couple Dave and Karen (who I introduced you to a while ago) are completely self-sufficient on just a couple of acres.
+They raise their own pigs, sheep, rabbits, chickens, and crops… and spend only about 700 euros per month to support their richly satisfying rural lifestyle.

-It’s worth noting that Italians aren’t typically renters… over 80% of the population owns their home, so the rental mentality is missing here.
+It’s worth noting that Italians aren’t typically renters.
+More than 80% of the population owns their home, so the rental mentality is missing here.
 Holiday rentals are easy to find, but the market isn’t flooded with long-term rental options… you’ll have to hunt a bit.

 The climate is mild enough to go without heating or cooling, but there are four seasons, so you’ll likely use air conditioning or heating for at least a few months a year.
-One upside is that most homes come with one or more fireplaces that help heat the house—and many have wood-burning ovens built into the kitchens.
+One upside is that most homes come with at least one fireplace that can help heat the house—and many have wood-burning ovens built into the kitchens.

-Entertainment options are mostly free—it costs nothing to enter the national parks or hit the beach.
-Movie tickets cost between 4 and 7 euros (US$4.64 and US$8.12), depending on discounts.
+Entertainment options are mostly free.
+It costs nothing to enter and enjoy the national parks or to hit the beach.
+Movie tickets cost between 4 and 7 euros, depending on discounts.

-If you want to get some household help, maids, cooks, and nannies are reasonably priced (and many offer discounted rates to be paid under the table).
-Going through an agency you’d probably pay about 10 euros (US$11.61) an hour—maybe 7 (US$8.12) under the table—but it’s also easy to find help through networking.
+If you’d like to have household help, maids, cooks, and nannies are reasonably priced (and many offer discounted rates to be paid under the table).
+Going through an agency you’d probably pay about 10 euros an hour… and maybe 7 euros per hour under the table.

-Italy’s health care is ranked #2 in the world, according to WHO, and it has the 14th highest life expectancy in the world, according the CIA Factbook.
+Italy’s health care is ranked #2 in the world, according to the WHO, and the country has the 14th highest life expectancy in the world, according the CIA Factbook.

 There is a noticeable discrepancy between Italy’s private and public hospitals and also a discrepancy in care available in different regions of the country.
-Northern Italy is a more affluent area and tends to have better public medical facilities… while the south, which is poorer, has lower quality public medical facilities.
+Northern Italy is more affluent and tends to offer better public medical facilities… while the south, which is poorer, has lower quality public medical facilities.

 If you aren’t covered by the national system, you must pay before receiving treatment, even if you have private medical insurance.
 Some foreign insurance companies have agreements in place to bill hospitals directly.

-In contrast with your public options, private hospitals are more like five-star hotels and have a price tag to go along with the luxury.
-A stay in a private hospital can cost from 500 to 3,000 euros (US$580 to US$3,482) per day; treatment costs can be up to 5,000 euros (US$5,803) per day (e.g. for major surgery).
+In contrast with public options, private hospitals are more like five-star hotels with the price tag you might expect for this standard of care.
+A stay in a private hospital can cost from 500 to 3,000 euros per day.

 What’s On The Market In Abruzzo?

-The majority of the region’s available inventory is either rural or in the historical little mountain villages or towns (comune)—mostly country houses with land, farmhouses, and traditional Italian townhomes.
-Some of the properties will be move-in ready, but most will require some type of renovation.
+The majority of the region’s available property inventory is either rural or in the historic little mountain villages or towns (comune)—mostly country houses with land, farmhouses, and traditional Italian townhomes.
+It’s possible to find a property in move-in ready condition, but most require renovation.

-Many of the countryside properties come with a couple hectares of land, often already planted with grape vineyards, olive groves, and cherry or peach orchards.
-Some even grow crops like beans, lettuce, tomatoes, and squashes on a small scale.
+Countryside properties often come with a couple of hectares of land, often already planted with grape vineyards, olive groves, and cherry or peach orchards.
+Some have fields growing crops like beans, lettuce, tomatoes, and squash on a small scale.

-Keeping that in mind, Abruzzo represents a great opportunity to go off-grid.
-Most properties could easily be made self-sufficient… or you could dabble in winemaking or olive oil production.
+Abruzzo represents a great opportunity to go off-grid.
+Most properties could easily be made self-sufficient… and many dabble in winemaking or olive oil production.

-You’ve got some direct beachfront or coastal real estate available, too, but expect to pay a premium for it.
+You’ve got some direct beachfront or coastal real estate options available, too, but expect to pay a premium for a home on the water.

-New construction and master-planned developments are practically nonexistent, especially in the historical villages or countryside.
+New construction and master-planned developments are practically nonexistent, especially in the historic villages and countryside.

-The property values in the hamlets and villages are severely depressed.
-The younger generation is moving to the bigger cities in search of better opportunities, so you’ve got some sections within these towns where properties have been abandoned and fallen into disrepair—these are the 5,000-euro-range (US$5,803) properties.
+Property values in the hamlets and villages are severely depressed.
+The younger generation is moving to the bigger cities in search of better opportunities, leaving whole sections of some towns abandoned, houses falling into disrepair.

-Holding costs are extremely low here.
-Yearly property taxes should be no more than 600 euros (US$696) per year.
-Utility costs should be no more than 150 euros (US$174) per month.
-Home insurance will be no more than 500 euros (US$580) per year.
+Holding costs are extremely low.
+Property taxes should be no more than 600 euros per year, utilities no more than 150 euros per month…